 How ABCD fixes this

-Assumption Based Communication Dynamics (ABCD) is essentially a formal methodology that enables the capture of differing knowledge and viewpoints from stakeholders, in a form that facilitates communication of issues, assumptions and ensures pro-active management of risks.
-By dramatically improving communication, risks are avoided or managed proactively and objectives are delivered on time and to budget.
+ABCD is De-RISK’s proprietary methodology that enables the capture of differing knowledge and viewpoints from stakeholders, in a form that facilitates communication of issues, assumptions and ensures management of risks.
+By dramatically improving communication, risks are avoided or managed proactively, and objectives are delivered on time and to budget.

 ABCD works where other risk management approaches fail.
 One of the main reasons for this is that ABCD focuses on positives (ie assumptions) rather than negatives (ie risks) and is therefore seen as a positive exercise by people who would normally feel uncomfortable with a “risk assessment”.

 ABCD is fully scaleable – it can be used on everything from small projects to large scale programmes and full business enterprises.
-Most importantly, ABCD is a true enterprise risk management approach in that it handles all the hierarchies and escalation profiles that traditional methods normally fail to address and therefore ensures that management can “see the wood from the trees”.
+Most importantly, ABCD is a true enterprise risk management approach in that it can handle all the hierarchies and escalation profiles that traditional methods normally fail to address and therefore ensures that management can “see the wood from the trees”.

 The key features and benefits of ABCD are:

-Communication – Provides a simple, common, language for the communication of risk up, down and sideways within the organization, whilst avoiding the normal problems of political sensitivity and dislike of discussing risks.
+- Communication – Provides a simple, common, language for the communication of risk up, down and sideways within the organization, whilst avoiding the normal problems of political sensitivity and dislike of discussing risks.

-Control – Enhances project control by an exception management approach and provides a simple overview of complex risks for senior management to prompt decision making
+- Control – Enhances project control by an exception management approach and provides a simple overview of complex risks for senior management to prompt decision making

-Acceptable – The non-intrusive/non-bureaucratic management process improves management discipline across the organization and is readily accepted by project teams
+- Acceptable – The non-intrusive/non-bureaucratic management process improves management discipline across the organization and is readily accepted by project teams